ansys/pyaedt-toolkits-antenna/README.rst

 For users
 ^^^^^^^^^

-In order to install Pypyaedt-toolkits ansys.aedt.toolkits.antennas, make sure you have the latest version of `pip`_.
+In order to install Pyaedt-antenna-toolkits ansys.aedt.toolkits.antennas, make sure you have the latest version of `pip`_.
 To do so, run:

 .. code:: bash